osiell/oerplib/README.txt

 OERPLib
 =======

-`OERPLib` aims to provide an easy way to pilot remotely an `OpenERP` server.
+`OERPLib` is a client library to OpenERP server.
+It aims to provide an easy way to remotely pilot an `OpenERP` server.
-In addition to supporting ``create``, ``read``, ``write``, ``unlink`` and ``search`` operations, this library is also able to generate objects which are somewhat similar to OSV server-side objects and manipulate them while hiding XML-RPC queries.
+In addition to supporting ``create``, ``read``, ``write``, ``unlink`` and ``search`` operations, this library is also able to generate objects which are somewhat similar to the browsable objects available on OpenERP server via the implementation of the ``browse`` method, and manipulate them while hiding XML-RPC queries.
 Retrieve reports and execute workflow queries are also possible.